Squiddleton/Megaten/README.md

     }
   ],
   crit: null, // Whether the skill has a boosted crit rate (incomplete)
-  unique: false, // Whether the skill is exclusive to specific Personas/demons who learn it
+  unique: false, // Whether the skill is exclusive to specific demons who learn it
   downBoost: false, // Whether the skill gains damage when the target is down
   baton: false, // Whether the skill gains power if used during a baton pass
   accurate: false, // Whether the skill has high accuracy